Monitoring the quality of deep-frying oil and the shelf life of fried snacks

 The system is reliable, fast and intuitive.
 It is so simple to use that anyone can run a test in total autonomy as if they were skilled personnel.
 Just a few steps suffice to perform the analyses and, if there is ever a doubt, the HELP function will lead you through the process by displaying detailed instructions.
 Click here for more info on the Help function

-The oxidation of oil over time: Peroxides, p-Anisidine Value, TOTOX
+Testing the oxidation of oil over time: Peroxides, p-Anisidine Value, TOTOX

 CDR FoodLab® is the ideal solution to monitor the quality or the progressive degradation of deep-frying oil, providing accurate data on the oxidation of oil at a given moment.
 Moreover, the system allows to perform an utmost accurate analysis of an oil thanks to the p-Anisidine Value test, which is the parameter indicating the secondary stage of oxidation.
 The TOTOX value is calculated by the formula: p-Anisidine + 2 Peroxides.
 This allows to determine the whole oxidation story of an oil and, therefore, its overall degradation state.